 In 1993, the Denmark women's national handball team won a silver medal.

-In 1993, the Maastricht Treaty was accepted after a second referendum, which provided for opt-outs from policies.
+In 1993, the Maastricht Treaty was accepted by the Danish people after a second referendum, which provided for four opt-outs from policies.

-In 1993, the Superflex art collective was founded in Denmark.
+The art collective Superflex was founded in 1993.

 In 1994, the Denmark women's national handball team won a gold medal.